openshift/lightspeed-service/README.md

 Access method: heap
 ```

-During new record insertion the maximum number of entries is checked and when the defined capacity is reached, oldest entry is deleted.
+During a new record insertion the maximum number of entries is checked and when the defined capacity is reached, the oldest entry is deleted.